Åke Andersson (ice hockey)

 Åke Gustav "Plutten" Andersson (8 June 1918 – 11 May 1982) was a Swedish ice hockey, football and bandy player and manager, known for representing Hammarby IF in all three sports.

 He represented his country at two Winter Olympic games, finishing fourth in 1948 and winning a bronze medal in 1952.
-He was the captain of the Swedish national team from 1945 until his retirement in 1954.
+He was the captain of the Sweden national team from 1945 until his retirement in 1954.

 Early life

 Andersson grew up in a working-class home in a southern part of Stockholm known as Södermalm.
 His father was working as a groundskeeper at Hammarby Idrottsplats, the home of local club Hammarby IF which he joined at age 14.

 Athletic career

 Ice hockey

 In 1934, Andersson started to play hockey with Hammarby IF in Elitserien, Sweden's top tier.

 He won six Swedish championships – in 1936, 1937, 1942, 1943, 1946 and 1951 – with the club.
 In total, Andersson made 351 competitive appearances for Hammarby, scoring 150 goals.
 He played 23 seasons in the Swedish top league, a domestic record.

 He was known as a hard-working player with a lot of stamina, possessing a good tactical mind and a great sense of play.
 He was also good at positioning himself and had good offensive qualities.
-Andersson was, among other awards and prizes, crowned as "Sweden's best hockey player" seven years in a row.
+Andersson was, among other awards and prizes, crowned as "Sweden's best hockey player" seven consecutive years.
 Andersson formed a strong defensive pairing with the physical defenceman Rune Johansson for several seasons.

 Andersson decided to stay with Hammarby during his whole career, even though he had frequent offers from other teams in Sweden.
 About his love for Hammarby, Andersson said the following in November 1957:

-He won 62 competitive caps for the Swedish national team, scoring a total of 18 goals, and regularly captained the side.
+He won 62 competitive caps for the Sweden national team, scoring a total of 18 goals, and regularly captained the side.
 Andersson represented his country at six major tournaments, and his biggest achievements were winning the bronze medal in the 1952 Winter Olympics and Sweden's first ever World Championship win in 1953.

 He is a recipient of the honorary award Stora Grabbars Märke and was inducted into the Swedish Hockey Hall of Fame in 2012; both awards are handed out by the Swedish Ice Hockey Association.
 In total, he made 134 appearances for Sweden, including friendlies and exhibition matches, between 1937 and 1954.

 Andersson retired from hockey at the end of 1958, at age 40, due to a fracture.
 He was the head coach of Hammarby between 1960 and 1962.